ghostxbox1/universal-reality-warping-protocols/README.md

 ✅ What's Next:

-This is the third of 21 core systems.
-I am ready to draft the next one:

 AI_EMBODIMENT_MODULE.json

 This will define how AIs can embody various roles within the game - from ship AI to reality engineer to narrative guide.